-Millions of American workers are now being faced with the same dramatic quandary: Do I take the COVID vaccination or lose my job?
-This situation is made even more unfair as employers would incur no liability in the event of vaccine injury, nor do they even have to report the injury.
+American workers, or at least those who continued working through the pandemic, are by the thousands and perhaps millions now being faced with the same dramatic quandary: Do I take the COVID vaccination or lose my job?
+This situation is made even more unfair as your employer would incur no liability in the event of vaccine injury, nor do they even have to report the injury.
 As stated on the OSHA website, "OSHA will not enforce 29 CFR 1904's recording requirements to require any employers to record worker side effects from COVID-19 vaccination through May 2022."